humanathome/calculator/README.md

 - add CSS styling

 ### Final result
-- finished all the assignments
+- finished all the assignments (including the extra credit)
 - added horizontal scrollbar to calculator display, for when user inputs long numbers
 - design was (heavily) inspired by iOS calculator app